CSE512-15S/a3-emilygu-drapeau-vjampala/README.md

 ### Data Pipeline

 See the [data_pipeline/](data_pipeline/) for a look into the data scraping and parsing scripts for this data.
+The actual scraper has been omitted from this repository but the raw data and the data parser were included.
+To run the parser, run `python parse_data.py`.

 ## Story Board